 We’ll have a recording of the Webinar available online soon.
 Check back for a link to the program.
 And for more information on incentives for recognition, visit The Recognition Program Resource Directory.

-*Webinar presenters were Suzanne Madden (the Verden Group), Lori Francis (BCBS TN) and Dr. Kashyap Patel (Carolina Blood and Cancer Care).
+*Webinar presenters were Susanne Madden (the Verden Group), Lori Francis (BCBS TN) and Dr. Kashyap Patel (Carolina Blood and Cancer Care).